Software-Engineering-Assistantship/ess-base-project/backend/README.md

 To start the server, run the following command:

 ```

 env=dev npm run start

 ```

 This command will run the TypeScript compiler in watch mode and start the server using nodemon.

 ### Executing Migrations

-If it is the first time the server is being executed, or if there has been some change in the Prisma schema file, migrations will need to be re-run.
+If it is the first time the server is being executed.
 To do so, open a terminal and run:

 ```

 npx prisma migrate dev

 ```

 ## Scripts